-For any group of the form $G=\mathbb{Z}_{d}^m$, the entire Clifford group is known to be generated (up to global phase factors) by normalizer gates \cite{dehaene_demoor_hostens} (see also section \ref{sect_examples}).
-More strongly, every Clifford group element can be written as a product of at most polylog$(\mathfrak{g})$ such operators.
-We conjecture that this feature holds true for Clifford operators over arbitrary $G$: \begin{conjecture} Let $G$ be an arbitrary finite Abelian group.
-Up to a global phase, every Clifford operator over $G$ can be written as a product of \ppolylog{\Inputsize} normalizer gates. \end{conjecture} Finally we point out that both automorphism gates and quadratic phase gates have a distinguished role within the Clifford group, characterized as follows: \begin{proposition} Up to a global phase, every Clifford operator which acts on the standard basis as a permutation has the form $X(g)U_{\alpha}$ for some $g\in G$ and some automorphism gate $U_{\alpha}$.
+The following theorem states that every normalizer gate belongs to the Clifford group, and the action of any normalizer gate on a Pauli operator via conjugation can be described efficiently classically. \begin{theorem}[{\bf Normalizer gates are Clifford \cite{VDNest_12_QFTs}}] Every normalizer gate is a Clifford operator.
+Furthermore let $U$ be a normalizer gate specified in terms of its standard classical encoding as above, and let $\sigma$ be a Pauli operator specified in terms of its label; then the label of $U \sigma U^{\dagger}$ can be computed in \ppolylog{\mathfrak{g}} time. \end{theorem} It is unknown whether the entire Clifford group can be generated (up to global phase factors) by normalizer gates in full generality.
+However, it was proven in \cite{dehaene_demoor_hostens} (see also the examples in section \ref{sect_examples}) that this is indeed the case for groups of the form $G=\mathbb{Z}_{d}^m$ (i.e.\ $m$ qudit systems); more strongly, every Clifford group element (over $\mathbb{Z}_{d}^m$) can be written as a product of at most polylog$(\mathfrak{g})$ such operators.
+We \textit{conjecture} that this feature holds true for Clifford operators over \textit{arbitrary} finite Abelian groups. \begin{conjecture} Let $G$ be an arbitrary (canonically decomposed) finite Abelian group.
+Then, up to a global phase, every Clifford operator over $G$ can be written as a product of \ppolylog{\Inputsize} normalizer gates. \end{conjecture} Finally, in the following lemma we provide some partial support for this conjecture.
+We show that both automorphism gates and quadratic phase gates have a distinguished role within the Clifford group, characterized as follows: \begin{lemma} Up to a global phase, every Clifford operator which acts on the standard basis as a permutation has the form $X(g)U_{\alpha}$ for some $g\in G$ and some automorphism gate $U_{\alpha}$.